Visiting Perito Moreno Glacier – know before you go

 Most of the tours offered are pretty much the same.

 You can choose between a kayaking experience with or without transfer.
-Some of them offer lunch included as well – looks like those tours that have transfer and therefore last around 7h have it.
+Some of them offer lunch included as well – looks like those tours that have a transfer and therefore last around 7h have it.
 None include the Los Glaciares entrance fee, though.

 Some tours are full day, which means that you get a transfer and time to spend on the balconies as well.
 Even if you have a half-day tour, I’d recommend spending some time just admiring the Perito Moreno glacier from the footpaths – glimpsing the ice calving from the front face of the glacier is incredible!